vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Putriyānantavrata-begin in Mārg.; for a year in each month

-on the naksatra which gives a name to the month, the per former should fast and worship Viṣnu, specially his twelve limbs one after another in twelve months e. g. left knee in Mārg., left side of waist in P. and so on; in each group of four months flowers of different colours and bath with cow urine, milk and curds in the three periods of four months from Mārg.; japa of the name of Ananta in all months and same name in homa; at end dinner and daksiṇā to brāhmaṇa; he secures his desire such as for son, wealth,
+on the naksatra which gives a name to the month, the per former should fast and worship Viṣṇu, specially his twelve limbs one after another in twelve months e. g. left knee in Mārg., left side of waist in P. and so on; in each group of four months flowers of different colours and bath with cow urine, milk and curds in the three periods of four months from Mārg.; japa of the name of Ananta in all months and same name in homa; at end dinner and daksiṇā to brāhmaṇa; he secures his desire such as for son, wealth,

 means of subsistence &c.; Vi.
 Dh.
 I. 173.
 Putrctpattivrata--This is a naksatra vrata; bath in Yamunā on